BTR-90: Service history

 Limited numbers have been produced and are in service with the National Guard of Russia.

-In October 2011, the Ministry of Defence refused to buy the BTR-90 and did not include them in the list of the state program of armament until 2020, and waived exports for the BTR-90.
+In October 2011, the Ministry of Defence refused to buy the BTR-90 and did not include it in the list of the state program of armament until 2020, and waived exports for the BTR-90.

 Subsequently, the Russian army chose to assemble a large number of BTR-82A.
 The combat effectiveness has already increased significantly, and it is derived from the BTR-80.
-The development cost for BTR-82A is omitted and the production cost is cheaper, making the less advanced BTR-90 even less likely to change its fate.
+The development cost for BTR-82A is omitted, and the production cost is cheaper, making the less advanced BTR-90 even less likely to change its fate.
 The 2015 Moscow Victory Parade exposed the next-generation VPK-7829 Bumerang wheeled armoured vehicle, and officially announced that the BTR-90 program could no longer be resurrected.

 On October 13, 2023, a video was posted on X (formerly Twitter) showing a BTR-90 operating in what is believed to be near Avdiivka, Donetsk Oblast area in Ukraine.
 On December 11, 2023, a video was posted on X showing the first visually confirmed Russian loss of a BTR-90, abandoned by the Russians in the Avdiivka sector.